-A Central City neighbourhood located in the East of the Central City between Armagh, Fitzgerald, Lichfield and Manchester Streets.
+A fast-growing, up-and-coming neighbourhood located in the East of the Central City between Armagh, Fitzgerald, Lichfield and Manchester Streets.

 Latimer neighbourhood is Central City’s fastest-growing and most exciting neighbourhood.
-The neighbourhood is a short walk away from a wide range of cultural and employment offerings.
+The neighbourhood is a short walk away from a wide range of cultural and employment offerings including New Regent Street, Christchurch’s only complete heritage streetscape.

 The area will appeal to couples and families because of its proximity to family-oriented facilities, including Christchurch East School.

-The neighbourhood features long streets with green spaces, including Latimer Square, Te Ara o Rongo Reserve, and Rauora Park which provide relief from the largely residential streetscape.
+The neighbourhood features long streets with green spaces, including Latimer Square, Te Ara o Rongo Reserve, and Rauora Park, which provide an escape to nature from the largely residential streetscape.

-The Margaret Mahy Family Playground, the fun giant swings and a pump track (temporary installations) are a short walk away.
+The Margaret Mahy Family Playground, are only a short walk away.

-The neighbourhood is close to the Ōtākaro-Avon River, which connects the north-eastern Central City neighbourhoods to Hagley Park to the west and the Ōtākaro Avon River Corridor (former Residential Red Zone) to the east.
+The neighbourhood is close to the Ōtākaro-Avon River, which connects residents to Hagley Park to the west and the Ōtākaro Avon River Corridor (former Residential Red Zone) to the east.

 The Latimer neighbourhood has an emerging identity.
 With homes right near the action, this neighbourhood is attracting new residents who want to take advantage of being within walking distance to vibrancy, activities and employment opportunities of the Central City.